latitov/SerialModbusProbe/README.md

 # Diagnostic/testing tool for serial Modbus

-### Indispensable tool in automation engineer toolbox, when something fails to work.
+### Indispensable tool in automation engineer's toolbox, when something fails to work.

 (c) 2019-2020, Leonid Titov.